rad73/web-automation-2017/README.md

 ## What is web automation

 *au·to·ma·tion (/ˌôdəˈmāSH(ə)n/ noun)* --
-the use of largely automatic equipment in a system of manufacturing or other production process.
+the use of largely automatic equipment in a system of manufacturing or other production processes.

 Example: "Unemployment due to the spread of automation"